crystalcrag/PocketKalc/README.md

 If you enter the formula: `0.2 * exp(- X*X / 2) + 1`

 You'll see that the range on X axis is way too large.
-By playing with the rangeX parameter, you find this formula is close enough: `0.2*exp(-x*x/0.005)+1`
+By playing with the rangeX parameter, you find that this formula is close enough: `0.2*exp(-x*x/0.005)+1`

 And voila: no need for complicated equation solving, just fiddling with some parameters.

 # Program mode

-Finally, this calculator has a poor's man programming language integrated.
+Finally, this calculator has a poor's man **programming language** integrated.
 The typical use case for this is a add user-defined functions, that can be used from the other screens (EXPR/GRAPH).

-Since this language is Turing-complete, you can end up writing programs that can take a long time to terminate.
+Since this language is Turing-complete, you can end up writing programs that can take a long time to terminate (including never).
 Don't you worry!
 This calculator has built-in mechanism to prevent program from eating too much RAM and or CPU (by being able to forcibly kill any running program at any time).